1997–98 Derby County F.C. season

-The 1997–98 English football season was Derby County's second consecutive season in the FA Premier League (known as the FA Carling Premiership for sponsorship reasons).
+The 1997–98 English football season was Derby County's second consecutive season in the FA Premier League.

 Season summary

 Derby County began life at their new stadium by progressing further on the previous season's solid 12th-place finish.
 Jim Smith's team emerged as surprise contenders for a UEFA Cup place, and European qualification (for the first time in over 20 years) was still a possibility on the final day of the season.
 But results didn't go Derby's way, and that final European place went to Aston Villa.

 The end-of-season arrival of Argentine defender Horacio Carbonari gave Derby fans fresh hope of challenging for a place in Europe.